PaddlePaddle/models/PaddleCV/object_detection/docs/GETTING_STARTED.md

 ```

 - Default dataset directory is `dataset/coco`, users also can specify it in the configure file.
-- Pretrained model will be downloaded automatically.
+- Pretrained model will be downloaded automatically and saved at `~/.cache/paddle/weights`.
 - Model will be saved at  `output/faster_rcnn_r50_1x` by default, users also can specify it in the configure file.
 - All hyper parameters can refer input config.
 - Change config file for other models.